jeffreylanters/react-unity-webgl-template/README.md

 # React Unity WebGL Test

-Howdy amd welcome to the React Unity WebGL Test repository! 🤠
+Howdy and welcome to the React Unity WebGL Test repository! 🤠

 In this repository you'll find everything you'll need for testing and playing with the React Unity WebGL module.
 This repository is buildt using Create React App for a most basic boilerplate.
 Among this you'll find three directories;